mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 The last time I bought a house, I requested a 10-day inspection period.
 I wanted to do standard checks with an inspector and an electrician before completing the purchase.

 The homeowner pushed back and asked me to limit the inspection period to seven days.
 They were worried about the cost of keeping the house off the market for an extra three days.

 And that's a house!
 Its price is far more stable than a small business.

 I didn't realize how much it would cost me to take my business off the market for three whole months.

 Three months of due diligence means three months where I'm distracted from the business and spending 50% of my time on the sale itself.

-A pending sale prevented me from thinking about anything but the short-term future.
-If there's an opportunity to spend $20k to reduce my hardware costs by $50k over the subsequent six months, I couldn't pursue it, as it would look to the seller like my manufacturing costs are increasing with nothing to offset them.

-If the buyer withdrew from the deal, I'd be in a worse position to sell than because I'd spent the last several months feeling distracted by the sale and optimizing for short-term timeframes.
+It also makes long-term investments harder, as they'd reduce demonstrable profits and lower the company's valuation.

 One of the biggest factors for closing time is how the buyer is financing the purchase.
-In TinyPilot's case, the buyer used a loan from the [US Small Business Administration (SBA)](https://www.sba.gov/), which is common for deals of TinyPilot's scale.
+In TinyPilot's case, the buyer used a loan from the [US Small Business Administration (SBA)](https://www.sba.gov/), which typically involve three to five months of paperwork and approvals.

-The typical closing time for a buyer with an SBA-backed bank loan is three to five months.
 For TinyPilot, the time from signing the letter of intent to closing day was three months, so we were on the quicker side, but it still felt dreadfully slow.

-Each additional day of due diligence [makes the seller weaker](/i-sold-tinypilot/#due-diligence-makes-me-weaker-by-the-day).
+The other subtlety of a buyer purchasing with a bank loan is that it makes the closing contract more complicated, which means you spend more on lawyers.
+Working through the requirements from the bank and the SBA probably consumed $10k in lawyer time on each side, so even if I accepted a lower price from a cash buyer, I'd make some of it back by reducing closing costs.

+Cash deals involve fewer decision-makers and require less paperwork and bureacracy.
+I've heard of cash deals closing in 30 days or less.

 If I sell another business, I plan to offer incentives that make it easier for the buyer to purchase in cash.
 I could offer a discount for a cash purchase or make other accomodations to attract buyers who can purchase in cash and make a fast close.

-Cash deals involve fewer decision-makers and require less paperwork and bureacracy.
-I've heard of cash deals closing in 30 days or less.

-The other subtlety of a buyer purchasing with a bank loan is that it makes the closing contract more complicated, which means you spend more on lawyers.
-Working through the requirements from the bank and the SBA probably consumed $10k in lawyer time on each side, so even if I accepted a lower price from a cash buyer, I'd make some of it back by reducing closing costs.

 ### Discuss key contract terms earlier in the process

-The most stressful part of the sale for me was the contract negotiations, and I'm still not sure how to do it better.
+The most stressful part of the sale was the contract negotiations, and I'm still not sure how to do it better.

 I didn't see the first draft of the contract until five weeks into due dilligence.
 By that point, I felt like I was already in terrible negotiating position.
 I'd invested so much time and revealed so much during due diligence that I felt exhaused and afraid of starting the whole process over with a new buyer.

-It would be wonderful for me if the buyer had to present the full purchase agreement along with the letter of intent.
+It would be wonderful for me if the buyer had to present the full purchase agreement at the letter of intent stage.
 That way, if I saw terms I didn't like, I could request adjustments before ever taking TinyPilot off the market or participating in due diligence.

-The problem is that virtually no buyer would agree to a purchase agreement before starting due diligence.
-They don't want to spend thousands of dollars of lawyer time before they've gotten some commitment from the seller.
+The problem is that buyers don't want to spend thousands of dollars of lawyer time drafting a purchase agreement before they've gotten some commitment from the seller.

 What I'll try next time is to negotiate a few terms I care about at the letter of intent stage.
 I'd want to include things like: